AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Technical Evaluation

-To test if manual nudging improves mechanics, we compared simulations with manaul nudging against simulations with automatic nudging and the baseline conditions (\textit{Man} against \textit{Base} and \textit{Auto}, \textit{Man+R} against \textit{Base+R} and \textit{Auto+R}).
+To test if manual nudging improves mechanics, we compared simulations with manual nudging against simulations with automatic nudging and the baseline conditions (\textit{Man} against \textit{Base} and \textit{Auto}, \textit{Man+R} against \textit{Base+R} and \textit{Auto+R}).
 Results are presented in Figure ~\ref{H2graph}.
-A Tukey’s HSD test showed that \textit{Man} (average score of 3.00) significantly outperformed \textit{Base} (average score of 0.71) at the \textit{p<0.01} level (\textit{p=0.001}).
+A Tukey’s HSD test showed that \textit{Man} (average score of 3.00) significantly outperformed \textit{Base} (average score of 0.71) at the \textit{p<0.01} level.
 However, \textit{Man} did not significantly outperform \textit{Auto} in mechanics scores (\textit{p=0.49}).
-We took a close look at what is happening in the simulations for \textit{Man} and \textit{Auto}.
-We noticed that when initial setup is poor, both manual and automatic nudging spend significant effort in correcting the same issues caused by the flawed starting state rather than advancing in the milestones.
-For example, in the \textit{Debate Competition} scenario, both \textit{Man} and \textit{Auto} simulations had to fix the same setup issue: agents were in different starting locations, which prevented the debate from starting.
-By the time the agents were nudged into the same room, 15 minutes had already passed; there was little time left for the simulation to progress to more milestones.
-Poor initial setup limits the benefits of nudging (especially manual) by forcing both methods to focus on correction rather than milestone progress.
+Between \textit{Man} and \textit{Auto}, we noticed that when initial setup is poor, both manual and automatic nudging spend significant effort in correcting the same issues caused by the flawed starting state rather than advancing in the milestones.

 When the initial setup improved via holistic reflection, simulations could start “on track” and immediately progress through the milestones.
-In fact, a Tukey’s HSD test showed that \textit{Man+R} (average score of 4.86) significantly outperformed \textit{Base+R} (average score of 1.14), and \textit{Auto+R} (average score of 2.71), at the \textit{p<0.01} level (\textit{p=0.001, 0.001}).
-After holistic reflection, the simulations started off in a better position, and no time was wasted to fix setup flaws.
+A Tukey’s HSD test showed that \textit{Man+R} (average score of 4.86) significantly outperformed \textit{Base+R} (average score of 1.14), and \textit{Auto+R} (average score of 2.71), at the \textit{p$ < $0.01} level.
 With a good starting state, humans could adapt more flexibly to the evolving state of the simulation.
 For example, in the \textit{Friends planning a trip} scenario, the simulation included key milestones such as selecting a destination, arranging accommodations, and setting a budget.
 AgentDynEx prioritized defining the location first and repeatedly tried to nudge agents towards that milestone, even though the agents were naturally trying to discuss the budget.
-In contrast, a human operator recognized the simulation’s flow and supported a more natural progression, allowing the agents to finalize a budget before returning to the location decision. \textbf{This shows partial support for H2, that manual nudging results in higher mechanic scores than automatic nudging.}
+In contrast, a human operator recognized the simulation’s flow and supported a more natural progression, allowing the agents to finalize a budget before returning to the location decision.